CaptainToTo/owl-tree/Addons/MonolithRelayService/README.md

 ## On The Client:

-The client can connect to the relay server by first sending a matchmaking request, and then connecting to the relay using data from the response.
+The client can connect to the relay server by first sending a matchmaking request using the matchmaking addon, and then connecting to the relay using data from the response.

 ```cs
 var requestClient = new MatchmakingClient("http://127.0.0.1:5000"); // the URL used by the server